13rac1/talk-git2/index.md

 ##The Best Solution

-Two users work in their own branches, the second branch is rebased, then merged to master when features are complete.
+Two users work in their own branches, the second branch is rebased, then merged to master when features are complete. *This is the Github/Bitbucket/etc Pull Request workflow.*

 ![](images/graphs/correct-with-rebase.png)

-*This is the Github/Bitbucket/etc Pull Request workflow.*

-*It is coming soon to Drupal.org.*

 #Creating branches